-Transplantation Genomics
+Transplantation genomics

 The Transplantation genomics research project is subdivided into two major subprojects described below: Whole genome histocompatibility and utilization of genome data.